Tarek-Ragab-Abdelal/apartment-listing/README.md

 These are some of the core features in the app, others can be identified within testing

+- Responsive design based on device type (Web and Mobile)
 - Browsing existing apartments with filtering by cities, projects, price, no. of bedrooms/bathrooms
 - Featuring related units to the one in preview (Based on the project, city, size, and price)
 - Listing new apartment (Only for admins)